htuohz/Interview-DavinJ/IdeaCenter.md

 ###### Note that if a parent component causes your component to re-render, this method will be called even if props have not changed.
 Make sure to compare the current and next values if you only want to handle changes. (but even if we were to compare nextProps.email !== this.state.email before resetting, component’s parent rerenders, this method will be called)

+###### React doesn’t call UNSAFE_componentWillReceiveProps() with initial props during mounting.
+It only calls this method if some of component’s props may update.
+Calling this.setState() generally doesn’t trigger UNSAFE_componentWillReceiveProps().

 ###### Note:
 ######  Using this lifecycle method often leads to bugs and inconsistencies
 ######  If you need to perform a side effect (for example, data fetching or an animation) in response to a change in props, use componentDidUpdate lifecycle instead.
 ######  If you used componentWillReceiveProps for re-computing some data only when a prop changes, use a memoization helper instead. (https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization)
 ######  If you used componentWillReceiveProps to “reset” some state when a prop changes, consider either making a component fully controlled or fully uncontrolled with a key instead.

 ###### 46 extension:  memoization helper (memoize-one)
 ######  // Calculate the latest filtered list.
 If these arguments haven't changed